Insurance Restoration Projects

 Get Qualified Today

 Over 50% of homes qualify for full roof replacements.
 Enter your information here and get qualified today.

-We work with all home insurance companies to provide homeowners a streamlined process for filing insurance claims and getting repair or re-roofing work done.
-We provide insurance agents and companies with all of the required documentation that they need upfront.
-This empowers homeowners, shortens the claim cycle, and allows NewRüf.com to restore the roof faster.
+We work with homeowners utilizing a streamlined process for getting repair or re-roofing work done.
+We can provide insurance carriers with all of the required damage documentation that they need upfront.
+This shortens the cycle, and allows NewRüf.com to restore the roof faster.

-We occasionally utilize drone inspections which are analyzed using an advanced algorithm that identifies problem areas better than the human eye.
+We often fly drone inspections which utilize the latest damage detection software to identify problem areas better than the human eye.
 This report gives you drone imagery in an amazingly detailed damage, measurement, and claims report with photos and videos for your records.
-We also come prepared, advocating for you by providing you historical data for your exact address.
+We also come prepared by providing you historical weather data for your exact address.

 25 Point Inspection – HITEK Inspection